WICG/navigation-api/README.md

 Finally, the following navigations **cannot be replaced with same-document navigations** by using `event.respondWith()`, and as such will have `event.canRespond` equal to false:

 - Any navigation to a URL which differs in scheme, username, password, host, or port.
 (I.e., you can only intercept URLs which differ in path, query, or fragment.)
-- Any [cross-document](#appendix-types-of-navigations) back/forward navigations.
+- Any programmatically-initiated [cross-document](#appendix-types-of-navigations) back/forward navigations.
+(Recall that _user_-initiated cross-document navigations will not fire the `navigate` event at all.)
 Transitioning two adjacent history entries from cross-document to same-document has unpleasant ripple effects on web application and browser implementation architecture.

 We'll note that these restrictions still allow canceling cross-origin non-back/forward navigations.
 Although this might be surprising, in general it doesn't grant additional power.
 That is, web developers can already intercept `<a>` `click` events, or modify their code that would set `location.href`, even if the destination URL is cross-origin.